Popular nasal decongestant doesn’t actually relieve congestion, FDA advisers say

 The group’s negative opinion opens the door for the FDA to pull phenylephrine from a federal list of decongestants deemed effective for over-the-counter pills and liquids.
 The FDA said removing the products would eliminate “unnecessary costs and delay in care of taking a drug that has no benefit.”

 The FDA’s nasal decongestants drug list, or monograph, has not been updated since 1995.
 The process for changing a monograph has traditionally taken years or decades, requiring multiple rounds of review and public comment.
-But a 2020 law passed by Congress streamlines the process, which should allow the FDA to accelerate the publication of new standards, doses and labeling for nonprescription ingredients.
+But a 2020 law passed by Congress streamlines the process, which should allow the FDA to accelerate the publication of new standards for nonprescription ingredients.

-Note: This story has been updated to delete an incorrect reference to Allegra containing phenylephrine.